Excited blonde female holding fan of $100 bills and clenching other fist

 Deadline:

 How to win: Who knew your doodles could earn you tons of scholarship money and money for your school, plus get you featured on Google for a day?
 The Doodle for Google contest is open to all US students from kindergarten to seniors in high school.
 This year’s theme is “I show kindness by…” You have to include the Google logo, but you can make your doodle using any medium (hand drawn, painted, using software, etc.).
-The grand prize is a $30,000 scholarship, but there are also four national prizes of $5,000—still a lot of money for college!
+The grand prize is a $55,000 scholarship, and the organization will award your school or a charity $50,000 in resources.
+There are also four national prizes of $5,000—still a lot of money for college!

 DoSomething.org Easy Scholarships